$0 North Dakota Foster Care Quick-Start Checklist

 If your home is served by a private well (rather than a municipal water system), North Dakota requires a water quality test as part of the licensing process.
 This is not optional and cannot be substituted with a claim that the water "has always been fine."

-If the test fails: If your water tests positive for coliform bacteria or elevated nitrates, licensing is paused until the problem is treated and the well retests clean.
+If the test fails: Licensing is paused until the problem is treated and the well retests clean.
 Common interventions include chlorination, filtration systems, or, in persistent cases, connecting to an alternative water source.
 A failed test does not end your application, but it does extend the timeline — sometimes significantly if the well requires multiple treatment attempts before achieving a clean result.
 Do not wait until the last minute to schedule the test.

 Outbuilding and Agricultural Property Inspection